 Note numbering for conformance statements will be updated once the comment resolution is completed

-This messaging guide provides notes for supported fields.
+This messaging guide provides notes for additional required (non-optional) fields for each of the non-optional segments set forth by the LRI_PH profile..
+These constraints are in addition to the LRI_GU_NU profile specified in the LRI guide.
 The following format is used in this document for listing and defining message segments and fields.
 First, the message segment use is defined and then a segment attribute table listing all fields defined in the segment is shown.
 See section 1.4.2 (Message Element Attributes) for a description of the columns in the Segment Attribute Tables.
-Unless otherwise stated in table, it is assumed the Condition Predicates and Conformance statements pertain to the PHLabReport Component Profile.
-The reader is referred to Sections 1.12 above regarding the Component Profiles.
+The reader is referred to< Section in LRI Guide > regarding Component Profiles.

 MSH – Message Header Segment

-The Message Header Segment (MSH) contains information describing how to parse and process the message.
-This includes identification of message delimiters, sender, receiver, message type, timestamp, etc.
+.